GameWizards/anttris/README.md

 Check out [gamewizards.github.io](http://gamewizards.github.io)

 ## Obtaining Godot
 You will need to obtain the [Godot game engine](http://www.godotengine.org/wp/download/) for your platform.
-Portable binaries [app bundle for OS X] are available for: Mac OS X (32-bit only), Microsoft Windows (32- and 64--bit binaries available), and GNU/Linux (32- and 64-bit available, plus 64-bit headless server).
+Portable binaries [app bundle for OS X] are available for:
+* Mac OS X (32-bit only)
+* Microsoft Windows (32- and 64-bit binaries available)
+* GNU/Linux (32- and 64-bit available, plus 64-bit headless server).

 These are portable, so they can be placed anywhere you want (`~/bin/` might be a good place.)